BYO-UPM/HUPA_database/README.md

 1. Loads the corresponding CSV.

-2. Defines the same feature groups:
+2. Defines feature sets:

-   * Noise, Perturbation, Tremor, Complexity.
+   * Noise, Perturbation, Tremor, Complexity, and **All features**.

 3. Uses a common train–test split:

    * 80% Train, 20% Test, stratified by label.

-4. For each group, runs a `GridSearchCV` with 5-fold CV and AUC as the scoring metric, over:
+4. For each feature set, runs a `GridSearchCV` with 5-fold CV and AUC as the scoring metric, over:

    * Logistic Regression
    * SVM (RBF)
    * Random Forest
-   * k-NN
    * MLP

    Each model is wrapped in a `Pipeline` with: